Current business situation

 world’s largest gaming centre and has one of the highest levels of per

 After experiencing strong economic growth in recent years, Macau’s GDP

-shrank by 20.3 per cent in 2015 due to a slowdown in the gaming sector, but
+shrank by 20.3 per cent due to a slowdown in the gaming sector, but

-has since bounced back to an 11 per cent growth in 2017.
+has since bounced back to an 11 per cent growth.
 (Source: Government of Macao Special

 focus on the mass market and non-gaming facilities, positioning Macau as a